-This internship provides qualified students in the Communication Studies Major the opportunity to gain work experience by means of an apprenticeship in an offcampus professional communication position that involves significant activity and responsibility.
+This internship provides qualified students in the Communication Studies Major the opportunity to gain work experience by means of an apprenticeship in an off-campus professional communication position that involves significant activity and responsibility.
 Students work under the supervision of both an on-the-job supervisor and a member of the faculty.
 A public presentation based on the internship is given after the semester of the internship.
 Graded Pass/Fail.

-Prerequisites: pre-internship seminar, permission of the faculty sponsor and department chair Offered fall, spring and summer
+Prerequisites: pre-internship seminar, permission of the faculty sponsor and the Dean for the School of Arts and Sciences